Noza23/myovision-sam/README.md

 # For Base Part containing only Training/Fine-Tuning
 pip install .
-# For Additional Dependencies for Inference on Myotube Images
+# For Additional Dependencies for Inference on Myotube and Nuclei Images
-pip install .[inference]
-# For additionally performin inference on Nuclei Images using Stardist
 pip install .[all]
 ```

 # Training / Fine-Tuning

-All modules assosicated with Training/Fine-Tuning are located in the `myo_sam/training` directory.
+All modules assosicated with Training/Fine-Tuning are located in the `myo_sam.training` sub-module.
 To start Distributed Training/Fine-Tuning of the model:

 - Fill out the configuration file `train.yaml`.